Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEnginePage-WebAction-ToggleItalic-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 34
-    :digest: 3385c0499f3b150dafa9caaf19a85c26
+    :digest: 3ec02d225c30a403429dc6916d4c73c3

-Toggles italics for the selection or at the cursor position.
+Toggles italics for the selection, or at the cursor position.
 Requires ``contenteditable="true"``.
-(Added in Qt 5.10)